AmbiqAI/soundkit/README.md

 Each dataset is loaded using a factory function and supports automatic file discovery or label mapping where applicable.

-## <span class="sk-h2-span">Models</span>

-SoundKit includes efficient model architectures optimized for edge audio tasks:

-- **TCResNet**: Lightweight residual networks for KWS and SE.
-- **TinyCNN**: Minimal convolutional networks for VAD.
-- **EfficientNet-lite**: Adapted for low-latency inference.
-- **MobileOne**: Compact CNN for fast inference.
-- **BYOM (Bring Your Own Model)**: Plug in custom architectures and register them to the model factory.

-Models are easily tunable using configuration files or CLI flags.

 ---

 ## <span class="sk-h2-span">Model Zoo</span>